sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

-Update - Added the option to block the theme detectors Update - Added the option to block theme detectors crawlers by IP & agent Update - Added the option to simulate CMSs like Drupal & Joomla Fixed - Load Firewall on all server types only in frontend to avoid functionality issues in backend Fixed - Avoid loading recaptcha on Password reset link
+Update - Added the option to block the theme detectors Update - Added the option to block theme detectors crawlers by IP & agent Update - Added the option to simulate CMSs like Drupal & Joomla Update - Added the option on Apache to insert the firewall rules into .htaccess Fixed - Load Firewall on all server types only in frontend to avoid functionality issues in backend Fixed - Avoid loading recaptcha on Password reset link Fixed - Screen 120dpi display layout
+Fixed - Hide reCaptcha secret key in Settings

 = 5.0.29 (19 Mar 2024) =
 Update - Compatibility with WP 6.5